shiraz-it/Forecast-API/README.md

 Given longitude and latitude, the API return the temperature and precipitation measures in this area.

 ## Getting Started - AWS EC2 as Server
 Originaly this project used AWS- an EC2 instance with python virtual evnironment.

-In this case, instalation works bit different:
+In this case, installation works bit different:

 1. Open SSH connection with .pem file.